 Mariners Press Release

-Seattle Mariners Executive Vice President & General Manager of Baseball Operations Jack Zduriencik today announced that the club has signed right-handed starting pitcher Felix Hernandez to a new, seven-year contract, the longest in franchise history.
-The new deal, which will carry Hernandez through the 2019 season, replaces his existing contract which had two years remaining.
-Per club policy, terms of the contract were not disclosed.
+Seattle Mariners Executive Vice President & General Manager of Baseball Operations Jack Zduriencik today announced that the club has agreed to terms with first baseman/designated hitter Kendrys Morales and shortstop Brendan Ryan on one-year contracts for the 2013 season.
+Per club policy, terms of the contracts were not disclosed.